Your customers are out there, waiting to buy your products. If you wait too long, they’ll go to your competitors. Don’t let that happen.

 Here’s how NetMba explains market analysis:

-Inbound marketing strategies are proven to generate leads, but those strategies are more likely to produce great results when you get to know the minds of these prospects whom you’ll eventually convert to customers.
+Inbound marketing strategies are proven to generate leads, but those strategies are more likely to produce great results, when you get to know the minds of those prospects whom you’ll eventually convert to customers.

 Market analysis puts you ahead of the game.
-It shows you exactly where your customers are getting their information, and how open they are to different kinds of content, including product reviews, case studies, and visual information.
+It shows you exactly where your customers are getting their information and how open they are to different types of content, including product reviews, case studies and visual information.